Monitoring Local Tissue Oxygen Changes Using the Wireless Lumee Oxygen Platform in Correlation to TcPO2

 - Michael S Conte, MD

-Professor, Surgery.
-Authored (or co-authored) 259 research publications.
+Professor, Surgery, School of Medicine.
+Authored (or co-authored) 280 research publications

 - accepting new patients